Plant Profile – Cardamom

 USDA Hardiness Zones: 10 and 11

 Cardamom can be grown from seed or by division.
 Purchase seeds from a seeds supplier instead of using some from your pantry.
 They may not germinate.
-Soak the seeds in water overnight before planting them to improve the germination rate.
+Soak the seeds in water overnight before planting them to improve their germination rate.
 Sow the seeds directly in your garden or in a container.
 Plant seeds about an inch apart and cover them lightly.
 Cardamom seeds have a slow germination rate of between 20 and 40 days.

 Cardamom flowers appear at the base of the plant.
 The resulting seed pods are ready to be harvested 30 to 40 days after the plant flowers.
 Harvest the seed pods before they fully ripen and split.
-Check to see if the seeds have turned from black to white before harvesting all the pods.
+Check if the seeds have turned from black to white before harvesting all the pods.

 When the seed pods are almost ripe, they should easily pull away from the plant.
 Harvest the lower pods first.
 Wash the harvested seed pods.
-Use a dehydrator to dry them at a setting lower than 120 degrees F.
+Use a dehydrator to dry them at a temperature lower than 120 degrees F.